x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
-For this, I reran the program utilizing N =0.5, N=1.0, and N=5.0, by modifying the h variable.
-For each iteration, I copied/pasted the RK4 and Error Data into a separate excel spreadsheet and graphed.
+For this, I reran the program utilizing N =0.5, N=1.0, and N=5.0,
+by modifying the h variable.
+For each iteration, I copied/pasted
+the RK4 and Error Data into a separate excel spreadsheet and graphed.

-INSERT IMAGES!!!!!!!!!!!!!!!!!!!!!!!!!

 ~~~
+INSERT IMAGES!!!!!!!!!!!!!!!

 --

 f.
 Analyze results: 1.
 Describe how varying integration method changes accuracy, 2.
 What happens as you increase x value to the accuracy, 3.
 How does varying step size effect accuracy, 4.
 Which method is most accurage and why (what is taken into account in the solution).